hamza19mughal99/WeatherApp/README.md

 # WeatherApp

-By using HTML CSS and NodeJs
+By using HTML CSS and NodeJs.